February 9, 2023

 How You Can Help

-As the New York Times reported—read: “Here’s how to help victims of the earthquake,” Feb.
-6, 2023—it is a good idea to do your research before making a donation, especially to a lesser-known organization, to ensure that assistance reaches those who need it.
-Sites like Charity Navigator and Guidestar grade nonprofits based on transparency and effectiveness.
+As the New York Times reported—read: “Here’s how to help victims of the earthquake (opens in new window) ,” Feb.
+6, 2023—it is a good idea to do your research (opens in new window) before making a donation, especially to a lesser-known organization, to ensure that assistance reaches those who need it.
+Sites like Charity Navigator (opens in new window) and Guidestar (opens in new window) grade nonprofits based on transparency and effectiveness.
 The Internal Revenue Service also allows you to search its database to find out whether an organization is eligible to receive tax-deductible contributions.

 Here is a list of national and international organizations responding to the disaster in Turkey and Syria, as provided in the Feb.
 6 NYT article: